How to Distinguish a Responsible Lender in the Philippines

 Taking out a loan is safe and easy if you know what to look for.
 Below is a guide to identifying whether or not a moneylending institution is legit or not.

 All lenders want to earn money from a borrower.
-It is their business after all.
-However, responsible lenders must also play as a financial partner who educates the borrowers regarding loans and handling finances.
+It is their business, after all.
+However, responsible lenders must also be financial partner who educates borrowers on loans and finances.

-It is no secret that Pinoys still have a lot to understand about loans and good decision making when it comes to saving up.
-We must be well informed on how to maximize our finances.
-After all, we still believe the famous words of the late weatherman Ernie Baron, “Kung walang knowledge, walang power.”
+It is no secret that Pinoys still have a lot to understand about loans and good decision-making when saving up.
+We must be well-informed on how to maximize our finances.
+After all, we still believe the late weatherman Ernie Baron’s famous words, “Kung Walang knowledge, Walang power.”

 The amount you actually borrowed without the interest rate and other charges yet.

 The interest rate is the portion of the loan charged on top of the principal or current balance.

 The processing fee, also called an administration fee, may either be deducted from the principal loan during disbursement or be charged to be settled during loan repayments.
 Responsible lenders discuss the processing fee before you sign the loan contract.